[Feature] How spies use women to steal EU secrets

 How spies use women to steal EU secrets

-"Thou shalt not sleep around while on delegation" should be the "11th commandment" for EU diplomats, as spies continue to use Cold War-type 'honey-traps' in modern times.
+"Thou shalt not sleep around while on delegation" should be the "11th commandment" for EU diplomats travelling abroad, as spies continue to use Cold War-type 'honey-traps' in modern times.

-Such a 'commandment' was proposed by a former counter-intelligence officer from an EU member state, who used to work in Brussels and who said men on overseas trips were most at risk.
+The 'commandment' was endorsed by a former counter-intelligence officer from an EU member state, who used to work in Brussels.

 Join EUobserver today